jayashz/Memoir/README.md

 npm install
 ```

-Step 3: Create a keys.js file and export your apiKey and BackendUrl of from your firebase project.

-Step 4:
+Step 3:
 ```bash
 npm start
 ```

-Step 5: to start expo
+Step 4: to start expo
 ```bash
 s
 ```
-Step 6: to run on ios or android simulator.
+Step 5: to run on ios or android simulator.
 Or scan the qr with your device using expo go.
 ```bash
 i
 a